fcdimitr/sgtsnepi/paper.md

 and desktop computers.
 Graphs/networks are an important type of relational data, arising ubiquitously in real-world applications and various research fields.
-Such data include biological networks, social networks, communication networks, food webs, word co-occurrence networks, etc; see [@Kovacs2019; @Yang2015] for more real-world networks.
+Such data include biological networks, social networks, communication networks, food webs, word co-occurrence networks, see @Kovacs2019 and @Yang2015 for more real-world networks.
 Graph embedding maps each vertex of the graph to a $d$-dimensional feature vector.
 Graph embedding into a $d$-dimensional space with $d=1,2,3$ is frequently used in data-based scientific studies for visual inspection of data,